mukeshm280/awesome-gic-bank/README.md

 ```

 ## Quit
-When user chooses to `Quit`, system responds with:
+When a user chooses to `Quit`, the system responds with:
 ```
 Thank you for banking with AwesomeGIC Bank.
 Have a nice day!